 There are many different things that you can take away from this film.
-Peele comes at you with many elements and many things are left out of the trailers.
+Peele comes at you with many elements, some of which do not appear in the trailers.
 The scripture Jeremiah 11:11 reads, “Therefore this is what the LORD says: ‘I will bring on them a disaster they cannot escape.
 Although they cry out to me, I will not listen to them.'”
 This scripture perfectly encapsulates the tone of the film, something you will come to understand once you see it.

 Nyong’o deserves an Oscar for the amazing acting job she did in this film.
 Her acting is far beyond anything I’ve ever seen in film, with both sides of her character.
 Adelaide/Red was portrayed perfectly by Nyong’o.
 Joseph and Alex were incredible as well in their roles as the children.
 Duke also does amazing, especially with how his character is throughout the film.
 He’s a Howard grad that clearly grew up in a well-educated family, and he’s willing to do whatever it takes to protect his family.
-The rest of the cast does good as well Elizabeth Moss (The Handmaid’s Tale)/Kitty Tyler, Tim Heidecker (Ant-Man and the Wasp)/Josh Tyler, Yahya Abdul-Mateen II (Aquaman)/Russell Thomas, Anna Diop (Titans)/Rayne Thomas, and the Sheldon Twins Cali and Noelle (Rougarou)/Becca and Lindsey Tyler.
+The rest of the cast is also terrific, including Elisabeth Moss, Tim Heidecker, Yahya Abdul-Mateen II, Anna Diop, and Cali and Noelle Sheldon.
 The cast was awesome and they all held their own in each scene.
 This was probably my favorite part of the film.